Lehri (actor): Career

-Pride of Performance Award by the President of Pakistan in 1996.

 Death

-Lehri retired in late 1986; after his retirement, his health started deteriorating, then Prime Minister Benazir Bhutto set up a monthly stipend for him of Rs.
+Lehri retired in late 1986 after suffering a stroke; after his retirement, his health started deteriorating, then Prime Minister Benazir Bhutto set up a monthly stipend for him of Rs.
 2,500, which he continued to receive until his last days; however there was no increase in the amount until his death.
-He died on 13 September 2012 in Karachi, aged 83, from lung, kidney diseases, diabetes, high blood pressure and heart issues.
-He had been under treatment and was on ventilator due to prolonged illness in a private hospital at the time of his death.
+He died on 13 September 2012 in Karachi, aged 83, from lung, kidney disease, diabetes, high blood pressure and heart issues.
+He had been under treatment and was on a ventilator due to prolonged illness in a private hospital at the time of his death.
 Lehri’s funeral prayers took place on the same evening at Masjid-e-Baitul-Mukkaram in Gulshan-e-Iqbal, and he was buried at the Yasinabad Graveyard, Karachi.